Felipe Conceição

-Felipe de Oliveira Conceição (born 9 July 1979), known as Felipe Conceição, is a Brazilian professional football coach and former player who played as a forward.
+Felipe de Oliveira Conceição (born 9 July 1979) is a Brazilian professional football coach and former player who played as a forward.

 Playing career

 Known as Felipe Tigrão or simply Tigrão as a player, he was a Botafogo youth graduate.
 Promoted to the first team in 1998, he struggled to make his breakthrough mainly due to injuries, and moved to Juventude in 2002.

 In 2004, after an unassuming spell at Belgian side Germinal Beerschot, Tigrão returned to his home country and joined América Mineiro.
 In 2007, after representing Cabofriense, Portuguesa-RJ and Tupi, he again moved abroad and signed for Vitória de Guimarães in Portugal.

 After being rarely used, Tigrão played two clubs on loan during the 2008–09 season: Pontevedra CF and CD Atlético Baleares, both in the Spanish Segunda División B.

 Tigrão started the 2010 season with Paulista after terminating his contract with Vitória, and subsequently represented Liaoning Whowin and Cabofriense before retiring in 2011, aged 32.